 She thought she could get rid of me much sooner.
 I held on tight for 11 1/2 months.
 It was a stressful and trying 11 1/2 months.
 If stress takes years off your life, I certainly managed to shave off two to five in those months alone.

 I didn't go silently.
 I yelled back.
 Proved my innocence daily.
 I stood up for myself and made it known to everyone who mattered that what she was doing was illegal.
 The downside is that in a private, family owned company, you don't have as much protection.
 At least not in the ones that operate like a sweatshop.
-In a way you are at their mercy and for me they had none.
+You are at their mercy and for me they had none.
 I was patted on the head and was told to soldier on, so I did.
 I did it my way.

 By this time I was getting heart palpitations during work on a regular basis that would leave me out of breath and soon I found patches of hair missing.
-I ran out into the parking lot once when I felt I couldn't take it anymore and I screamed in absolute anger and hatred.
+I ran out into the parking lot once when I felt I couldn't take it anymore and I screamed in absolute anger.
 I cried out of anger.
 Nobody saw me.
 And I cooled down and went back in to finish the assault.
 But inside I started to hate what she was making of me.
 I couldn't sleep peacefully and would have dreams of knocking her head into her desk repeatedly.
 These thoughts made me happy - that honestly worried me.
 I was never that person before.
 I knew how to take the high road but I felt that option had been taken away from me and I had to fight dirty.
 Although my home life was normal, healthy and my refuge, I began to suffer there too.